 Instructions

 - In a large skillet, reheat 2 Tbsp of butter over medium-high heat.
 Brown onion for about 5 minutes or until soften and brown.
+You may lower the heat to medium-low the last 2 minutes.
+Don't burn the onion.

 - Serve garnished with lime and cilantro.
 As a side serve with rice and naan.